 Budget tip: Beach time along Lake Michigan is a pleasant way to pass the time without spending a dime.
 For more budget family travel in the area, Holland is also just a short day trip away from Indiana Dunes National Park, which is free to enter for those with a National Parks Pass, making this Midwestern cheap family vacation even cheaper!

 How to get there: Holland is located 2.5 hours from Chicago’s Midway International Airport and about three hours from Detroit Metro Airport.

 Where to stay: Stay at the prettiest Holiday Inn you’ll ever see and enjoy the indoor/outdoor pool all year long.

 Gulf Coast, Florida

-Traveling off-season is a big money saver, but no matter when you visit the area, you can’t go wrong with a stay at the Lido Beach Resort.
-Here, you’ll have your choice of a beautiful pool or beautiful white sand beaches, and you’ll be within a short walk to Lido Key’s shopping and restaurant scene.
-You can also check out these all-inclusive resorts in Florida for a fabulous stay.
+Where to stay: Traveling off-season is a big money saver, so you’ll want to look at the best all-inclusive resorts for families.
+But no matter when you visit the area, you can’t go wrong with a stay at the Lido Beach Resort.
+Here, you’ll have your choice of the pool or white-sand beaches, and you’ll be within a short walk to Lido Key’s shopping and restaurant scene.

 Peter Unger/Getty Images

 Why you’ll love it: Every family should experience the magic of the enchanting Crescent City.
 From the affordable nightly jazz at legendary Preservation Hall to the famous Audubon Zoo, New Orleans is a place unlike any other.
 Walk Bourbon Street, buy a purple-and-yellow Mardi Gras mask, book a Cajun swamp tour, eat too many beignets or wander around the spooky St. Louis Cemetery No. 1.